khalyomede/browser-worker/README.md

 ### Register your service worker

-In this example, we will inform the browser that our service worker is ready to work, if the browser support this technology (this check is done for you, you do not need to check it).
+In this example, we will inform the browser that our service worker is ready to work, if the browser support this technology (this check is done for you).

 ```javascript
 // myapp/js/main.js